circle2jt/homebridge-mqtt/README.md

 ]
 ```

-Replace `127.0.0.1` with the ip-address of your mqtt broker.
+Replace `127.0.0.1` with the ip-address of your redis broker.

 topic_type `multiple`: the data is sent to all devices, e.g.
 ```sh